 You don’t hear of solar panels breaking very often, but it can happen.
-Most solar panels are manufactured to withstand some pretty heavy beatings from the elements: hail, high winds, etc. In fact, SunPower panels are guaranteed to be durable enough to endure golf-ball sized hail plummeting down on them.
+Most solar panels are manufactured to withstand some pretty heavy beatings from the elements: hail, high winds, etc.

 But there are a few big no-no’s that may compromise the integrity of your panels, so don’t try this at home: